 I’m using 1x3s and pocket holes for the bed rails which means they are PLENTY sturdy while Arthur is sleeping.
-If a large child were to lie in the bed and kick against those bed rails, they may not hold up to that kind of pressure, fyi.
+If a larger child were to lie in the bed and actively push against those bed rails, they may not hold up to that kind of force, fyi.

-I build 4 bed rails: two longer ones for the ends, and two shorter ones for one side.
+I built 4 bed rails: two longer ones for the ends, and two shorter ones for the front.
+One side of the bed sits against the wall so I didn’t bother with rails.
 If we want to turn the bed around, he can have it with a totally open side in the future.

 These bedrails are 8 1/2 inches high with two horizontal slats about 1 inch apart.
 I used pocket holes to attach the slats to the side pieces as shown.

-First, I attached the two smaller rails to the front of the bed.
+First, I attached the two smaller rails to the front corners of the bed.
 Then I attached the longer end pieces.
-Lastly, I connected the end pieces to the each front piece at the corner, all with pocket holes.
-Connecting them at the corner gives them another point of security to prevent the Kreg screws from breaking out of the thin lumber when too much pressure is applied against the bed rails.
+Lastly, I connected the end pieces to the each front pieces at the corner with pocket holes.
+Connecting them at the corner gives them another point of security to prevent the Kreg screws from splitting the thin lumber if too much pressure is applied against the bed rails.